 The first extrasolar rocky planets were discovered in the early 1990s.
 Ironically, they were found orbiting a pulsar (PSR B1257+12), one of the most violent environments possible for a planet.
 Their estimated masses were 0.02, 4.3, and 3.9 times that of Earth’s.

-Planets that contain a large amount of water, either on the surface or subsurface.
+These planets contain a large amount of water, either on the surface or subsurface.
 They’re an offshoot of the rocky planet, either covered in liquid water or an ice layer over liquid water.
 We don’t know very much about them or how many there are out there because we can’t yet spot liquid surface water, so we use atmosphere spectrometry as a proxy.

 Earth is the only planet on which we’ve confirmed the existence of liquid water at the surface so far.
 And although water does cover around 71% of the Earth, it only makes up for 0.05% of its mass, so we’re not an Ocean planet.
 On these latter ones, waters are expected to run so deep that they would turn to (warm) ice even at high temperatures (due to the pressure).